Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 In this example, we would get this result with $P = \begin{pmatrix} 1 & -1 \\ -1 & 1\end{pmatrix}$.

 Since we have 72 postal code regions, it would be rather annoying to construct this matrix by hand.
-Luckily, there are libaries that exist for this.
+Luckily, there are libraries that exist for this.
 We use [pysal](http://pysal.org)'s [pysal.lib.weights.Queen](https://pysal.org/libpysal/generated/libpysal.weights.Queen.html) to retrieve a neighbor's matrix from our map data.
-The construction of the penalty matrix is rather straightfoward once we have this information.
+The construction of the penalty matrix is rather straightforward once we have this information.

 We leave the non-geographic features unregularized (all zeros in the $P$ matrix).